jschrewe/tumgreyspf/README.md

 server.
 It can optionally greylist and/or use spfquery to check SPF records to determine if email should be accepted by your server.

-It uses the file-system as it's database, no additional database is required to use it.
+It uses mongo db as it's database backend.

 ## LICENSE

-   tumgreyspf is licensed under the GPL.
+   tumgreyspf is licensed under the GPL v2.

 ## BENEFITS